ndomx/Smartplug/README.md

 * Resistors
 * AK300 connectors

+## PCB fabrication
+I have included all the gerber files required by [JLC PCB](www.jlcpcb.com) to fabricate the actual PCB in the PCB folder, under the name `smart-plug.zip`.

 ## Next steps
 * Add current sensor.
 * Use SMD components and make PCB smaller.